Emotional Counseling

 to see a 40 year-old explore her inner struggle with her partner, triggered by growing up with an alcoholic father.
 We release pain and make space for hope!

-How do we deepen?
+How do we deepen healing?

 My core techniques are open-ended questions that beget truth and guided imagery that resources deeper healing within a relaxed body state (parasympathetic nervous system).